-IMPORTANT: If you bend the Button Cover backwards, as you would a soda pop can top, you could damage V-Go.
+IMPORTANT: If you bend the Button Cover backwards, as you would with the tab of a soda can, you could damage V-Go.

-- C. Lift the adhesive tab and completely peel off the adhesive liner from the bottom of V-Go.
+- C. Lift the adhesive tab and completely peel off the protective liner from the bottom of V-Go.
 Removing the liner exposes the adhesive. - 1.
 Do not touch the adhesive surface.
 Touching the adhesive surface can reduce the strength of the adhesive. - 2.
 Keep the adhesive pad intact and clean before you place it on your body.